mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Dynamic**: Yes
 - **Default**: false

-**`master_accept_reads`** allows the primary server to be used for reads.
-This is a useful option to enable if you are using a small number of servers and wish to use the primary for reads as well.
+Enables the primary server to be used for reads.
+This is a useful option to enable if you are using a small number of servers and wish to use the primary for reads as well and the load on it does not reduce the write throughput of the cluster.

 By default, no reads are sent to the primary as long as there is a valid replica server available.
 If no replicas are available, reads are sent to the primary